NMRTC, Bethesda Change of Command Ceremony

 Capt.
-Jeffrey Klinger, right, Navy Medicine and Readiness Training Command (NMRTC), Bethesda's commanding officer, and Capt.
-Steve Aboona, NMRTC, Bethesda's former commanding officer, cut a cake after a Change of Command at Walter Reed National Military Medical Center in Bethesda, Maryland, April 27, 2023.
+Jeffrey Klinger, Navy Medicine and Readiness Training Command (NMRTC), Bethesda's prospective commanding officer, participates in a Change of Command Ceremony at Walter Reed National Military Medical Center in Bethesda, Maryland, April 27, 2023.
 The ceremony was the third change of command for NMRTC, Bethesda and marks the continued growth and maturity of the NMRTC command structure.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Brett Walker)

 |Date Taken: